hashicorp/vault/website/source/api/secret/pki/index.html.md

 ## Create/Update Role

-This endpoint ceates or updates the role definition.
-Note that the `allowed_domains`, `allow_subdomains`, and `allow_any_name` attributes are additive; between them nearly and across multiple roles nearly any issuing policy can be accommodated. `server_flag`, `client_flag`, and `code_signing_flag` are additive as well.
+This endpoint creates or updates the role definition.
+Note that the `allowed_domains`, `allow_subdomains`, `allow_glob_domains`, and `allow_any_name` attributes are additive; between them nearly and across multiple roles nearly any issuing policy can be accommodated. `server_flag`, `client_flag`, and `code_signing_flag` are additive as well.
 If a client requests a certificate that is not allowed by the CN policy in the role, the request is denied.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |